RedisLabs/redislabs-docs/content/rs/administering/designing-production/performance/shard-placement.md

 tune cluster default_shards_placement [ dense | sparse ]
 ```

-## Shard Placement Policy for a Database
+## Shard placement policy for a database

 To see the shard placement policy for a database in `rladmin status`.